spollard/josh-works.github.io/drafts/_2017-08-09-local-politics-the-horror.md

 If I were dictator for a day, I'd eliminate every barrier to business the city has imposed, and then shut down any job related to economic development.
 No more permits or licenses required to operate a business, no city inspection required on new construction, etc.

 All the harms that come from poor work quality can be handled via insurance and arbitration.

 ## Municipal code

-Most of the [municipal code](https://library.municode.com/co/golden/codes/municipal_code) is... crap.
+Most of the [municipal code](https://library.municode.com/co/golden/codes/municipal_code) is crap.
 Stuff like that is why it's very hard for people to build and improve their own property.

+We've all seen rising property values.
+Usually what happens is someone acquires property when it's cheap, then, because of increased demand, the value of the property goes up, and they then can capture this value by selling it to someone else.

+That buyer either leaves the property as is, or does cosmetic upgrades (a new kitchen, takes out some walls, etc), or knocks the entire structure down and builds something larger in it's stead, and earns return on his investment by renting it out at a higher price.